The Promised Land

 New Jersey Playwrights Contest

 The Bus Test

 Synopsis: After Michael Mason loses his job on Wall Street, a troubled decision lands him back in Iowa under the care of his distant father, Hal.
 Michael soon reconnects with an old friend and his ex-girlfriend, and decides to build a new life in Iowa.
-But then an unexpected phone call and betrayal change everything, putting his newfound beliefs to the test.
+But an unexpected phone call and betrayal change everything, and put his newfound beliefs to the test.

 Platform Group (Off-Broadway)

 Abingdon Theatre Co.
 (Off-Broadway)

 Finalist: Colonial Players New Play Contest

 *Published by Indie Theater Now.